mamdouni/fluxv2-tutorial/1_Installation.md

 - https://github.com/settings/tokens

 By the way, this token will create a read only deploy key. check the deploy keys from the repo settings.
-You can check the pub/private keys content using this command (after installtion) :
+You can check the pub/private keys content using this command (after the set up of course) :
 ```bash
 kubectl -n flux-system get secret flux-system -o json | jq '.data | map_values(@base64d)'
 ```